joakimk/testbot/README.markdown

 Could this readme be better somehow?
 ----

-If there is anything missing or unclear about how to use testbot you can create an [issue](http://github.com/joakimk/testbot/issues) (or fix it yourself and send me a pull request).
+If there is anything missing or unclear you can create an [issue](http://github.com/joakimk/testbot/issues) (or send me a pull request).

 Features
 ----